 Your firm probably isn’t as big as GE or Volvo, but you’ll find that you have the tools to make a B2B campaign compelling and shareable at your fingertips.
 Of course, having an ad go viral is a dream for anyone, but your company shouldn’t build up expectations.
 Focus on a great campaign that includes elements that work, and let the online audience share it of their own accord, if they so choose.
 Just incorporate these two lessons from GE and Volvo, and you will have the ingredients for a successful campaign.

 What are your favorite successful B2B campaigns?
-Let us know in the comments below.
+Let us know via social.